Esocietyhere/rit/README.md

 Credits to [SolarHorizon](https://github.com/solarhorizon) for creating the remodel library.

 ## License
-Aftman is available under the terms of the MIT license.
-See <https://opensource.org/licenses/MIT> or [LICENSE](LICENSE.md) for details.
+Rit is available under the terms of the MIT license.
+See [LICENSE](LICENSE.md) for details.